ibm-cloud-docs/vmwaresolutions/services/managing-ss-sap.md

 # IBM Security Services for SAP
 {: #managing-ss-sap}

-{{site.data.keyword.cloud}} Security Services for SAP offers a cybersecurity solution to automate the monitoring and protection of SAP applications on {{site.data.keyword.cloud_notm}}, and to keep workloads compliant and secure from inside and outside threats.
+{{site.data.keyword.cloud}} Security Services for SAP offer a cybersecurity solution to automate the monitoring and protection of SAP applications on {{site.data.keyword.cloud_notm}}, and to keep workloads compliant and secure from inside and outside threats.

 These services, developed between IBM Security and Onapsis (an IBM Business Partner), are designed to implement and configure Onapsis specifically to your environment requirements for continuous workload visibility and protection.